Marlboro Pike Line

 Bus route in Washington, D.C.

 The Marlboro Pike Line, designated Route J12, was a daily bus route operated by the Washington Metropolitan Area Transit Authority between the Addison Road station of the Blue & Silver Lines of the Washington Metro & Forestville (8411 Old Marlboro Pike).
 The line operated every 35 minutes during peak hours, and 70 minutes during midday and on the weekends.
 J12 trips were roughly 28–35 minutes long.
+The route was eliminated during WMATA's Better Bus Redesign with portions of the Route replaced by WMATA Route P66 and TheBus Route P76.

 Background

 Route J12 operated between Addison Road station and Forestville (8411 Old Marlboro Pike) from 4:25 am to 11:30 pm on weekdays and 6:15 am to 10:00 pm on weekends every 35 minutes during peak hours and 70 minutes during the off-peak hours.
 Route J12 originally operated out of the Southern Avenue Annex division until February 1989, when the Landover division opened.
 The J12 was shifted to operate out of Andrews Federal Center division on June 23, 2019.